Creating your ORCID iD takes a few minutes:

 Your ORCID iD is always publicly visible, and you control the visibility settings for all other content in your ORCID record.
 There are three visibility settings:

-Advise: to make full use of your ORCID record, we advise you to make your works and your employment visible to everyone.
+Recommendation: to make full use of your ORCID iD and record, we advise you to choose the visibility setting 'Everyone'.
 To be able to use your ORCID iD to register with publishers (for example when submitting an article), your e-mail address has to have the visibility setting 'everyone' or 'trusted parties'.